pandas-dev/pandas/doc/source/contributing_docstring.rst

     class Series:
         def plot(self, kind, **kwargs):
+            """
-            """Generate a plot.
+            Generate a plot.

             Render the data in the Series as a matplotlib plot of the specified kind.

             Note the blank line between the parameters title and the first parameter.
-Also, not that after the name of the parameter `kind` and before the colo, a space is missing.
+Also, note that after the name of the parameter `kind` and before the colon, a space is missing.

             Also, note that the parameter descriptions do not start with a capital letter, and do not finish with a dot.